- Postdoctoral Researcher

-- PhD project title: Internal Dynamics of Impacting and Coalescing Reactive Droplets
+- Internal Dynamics of Impacting and Coalescing Reactive Droplets

 I graduated from the University of Leeds in 2016, with a BSc degree in Mathematics.
 During my undergraduate degree, I particularly enjoyed the three modules in fluid dynamics I studied, and applied mathematics in general.
 Throughout, I aimed to give myself a well-rounded education in mathematics by studying modules spanning all areas of the subject, including statistics and pure mathematics.

 In the summer of 2015, I undertook a research project entitled 'Anonymisation of Healthcare Records' at the University of Leeds.
 During the project, I was based in an inter-disciplinary research centre, the Leeds Institute for Data Analytics (LIDA), alongside a diverse range of researchers.
 This experience demonstrated the importance of the multidisciplinary approach to me, and made me keen to pursue postgraduate research.
 For my final year project, I studied Monte Carlo Methods, which are a set computational methods which use repeated random sampling to evaluate numerical results.